 To give some perspective of the scope of PWAs, in one case study, Alibaba increased conversion from mobile by 76% through the use of PWAs.
 Exciting, right?

-Good news for businesses that keep stock at multiple locations, Magento 2.3 promises in-built functionality that will enable store owners to store and ship from multiple locations dependently or independently of stock destination.
+Good news for businesses that keep stock at multiple locations.
+New in-built functionality will now enable store owners to store and ship from multiple locations dependently or independently of stock destination.
 Cleverly, this functionality comes complete with dynamic shipping options that allow you to automatically work out the total cost of shipping and pass it on to the customer.

 Multi-source inventory will be a key improvement for aspiring international e-commerce businesses or traditional bricks-and-mortar retailers who keep and ship to online customers irrespective of stock location.